 - I noticed we both went to the QRS Conference last month...

-8. Verbal Ambiguity
+8. Verbal ambiguity.

 The aim is to say something that temporarily throws the conversation off-topic, giving you the chance to redirect it.
+You might say:

-- You might say, "When was the last time your customer service team performed better than the last time they performed the best?"
+- "When was the last time your customer service team performed better than the last time they performed the best?"

 - You can say, “I’m a bit confused.
 Can you explain why that process is so important for your company?”

-As you experiment to see which pattern interrupt techniques work best for your industry and prospects, remember to keep your tone in mind so you don't come off as condescending or pushy.
+Be sure you experiment to see which pattern interrupt techniques work best for your selling personality, industry, and prospects.
+As you do, remember to keep your tone in mind so you don't come off as condescending or pushy.